NextCenturyCorporation/mcs-pipeline/README.md

   - If you want to test how a different library will work, you can add an install command in the setup_commands.
 - For testing, find which config/xxxx.ini file that you are using by changing the "evaluation_name" so you can find the results easier
-- If you are going to run "run_eval.sh" you need to be in the python virtal environment first. ```source venv/bin/activate```
+- If you are going to run "run_eval.py" you need to be in the python virtal environment first. ```source venv/bin/activate```

 #### MCS Config File